 Since its introduction, Islam has been a defining factor in shaping the region's cultures, societies, and political systems.
 Today, Islam is the official religion of each of the Gulf States.
 Further, the majority of the region's non-citizen residents are also Muslim.
-While the Arab Gulf is also home to some religious minorities - primarily Christians, Hindus, Buddhists, Baha'is - these non-Muslims are largely non-citizen foreign residents.
+While the Arab Gulf is also home to some religious minorities - primarily Christians, Hindus, Buddhists, Baha'is -

 The Gulf States governments exhibit varying levels of religious freedom.
-For example, Saudi Arabian law does not recognize or protect religious freedom.
+For example, Saudi

+Arabian law does not recognize or protect religious freedom.
 While conversion from Islam is punishable by death, Saudi courts rarely inflict this sentence and instead issue lengthy prison sentences and lashings as punishment.
-Although the Iraqi constitution guarantees religious freedom, the government has been unable to stop recent acts of violence against Shia Muslims, Christians, and others.
+Although the Iraqi constitution guarantees religious freedom, the government has been unable to stop recent acts of violence against Shia Muslims.
+Christians. and others.